 If your landlord doesn’t allow pets, please check our Pets Are Welcome list of housing that accepts pets.

 If you cannot afford to spay or neuter your pet(s), please consider our Spay Neuter Incentive Program (SNIP).
-We can assist you with the cost of surgery.
+The SNIP program provides qualified pet owners spay/neuter services for their household cats and dogs.

 If you or a family member is pregnant, read our information on Preparing Your Pet for Baby’s Arrival (PDF).